Shire joins Hidden Disabilities Sunflower Initiative

 Residents and visitors with non-visible disabilities are welcome to participate in the Hidden Disabilities Sunflower Initiative by wearing the symbol when they feel the need.

-If you see someone wearing the Sunflower symbol, know they may need extra time or support.
+If you see someone wearing the Sunflower symbol, please respect their privacy and know they may need extra time or support.
 This simple act can make a significant difference in promoting understanding and inclusivity within the community.